williamwilling/zerobrane-dvcplugin/README.md

 #Da Vinci Environment plugin for ZeroBrane Studio

 This plugin changes the configuration ZeroBrane Studio IDE for the classes taught at the Da Vinci College in Dordrecht, The Netherlands.
+It currently makes the following changes.

+* Only the interpreters for Lua 5.1 and Löve2d are available.

 ##Installing the plugin